wojtekmaj/vite-plugin-simple-html/README.md

 import { defaultMinifyOptions } from 'vite-plugin-simple-html';
 ```

+> [!NOTE]
+> The default configuration is designed for compatibility with vite-plugin-html.
+For more aggressive minification, consider adjusting the settings to better suit your needs.

 If you want to customize the minification process, for example to minify JS, you can pass your own configuration object:

 ```ts